Jack Peart: Playing career

 He was sold to Notts County in February 1913, and finished as the club's top-scorer in 1912–13 with just seven goals, as County were relegated into the Second Division.
 He hit 28 league goals in 1913–14 to fire the club to promotion as divisional champions – he was also the division's joint top-scorer, with Sammy Stevens.
-He scored 11 goals in 1914–15, to again finish as the club's top-scorer.
-In his six years at Meadow Lane he scored 51 goals in 82 league appearances.
+He scored 11 goals in 1914–15, again finishing as the club's top-scorer.
+In his six years at Meadow Lane, he scored 51 goals in 82 league appearances.
 During World War I he served as a corporal in the Army and also guested for Rochdale, Leeds United, Stoke and Barnsley.
 He scored 71 goals in 107 appearances at Elland Road.

 After a time with Leeds City, he played three Second Division games for Birmingham in the 1919–20 season, before moving on to Derby County in January 1920.
-He scored one goals in nine league games, before departing the Baseball Ground.
+He scored one goal in nine league games before departing the Baseball Ground.

-In 1920 he joined Ebbw Vale Steel & Iron Company as player-manager, though he resigned his post in January 1922, returning to the English Second Division with Port Vale.
-Injury limited his contribution to the Vale's 1921–22 campaign to just seven appearances and he was released from his contract at The Old Recreation Ground in the summer.
+In 1920 he joined Ebbw Vale Steel & Iron Company as player-manager.
+However, he resigned his post in January 1922, returning to the English Second Division with Port Vale.
+Injury limited his contribution to the Vale's 1921–22 campaign to just seven appearances and he was released from his contract at the Old Recreation Ground in the summer.

 At 34 years old, Peart joined Norwich City in the Third Division South for the 1922–23 season.
 He was appointed player-manager of Rochdale in March 1923, retiring as a player in the 1923–24 season with a Rochdale tally of 10 goals in 22 senior games.